Chad-Mowbray/certs/README.md

 And if we do the same thing with DigiCert SHA2 Secure Server CA's certificate, we find that it was issued by DigiCert Global Root CA.

 Wait, so the same company, DigiCert is issuing certificates to itself?
 There's actually a good reason for that.
 You'll learn more when you do today's challenges.
-It turns out that the entire system of credibility that undergirds encrytption on the internet is just a small group of big companies saying that they trust each other--so you can trust who they trust.
+It turns out that the entire system of credibility that undergirds encryption on the internet is just a small group of big companies saying that they trust each other--so you can trust who they trust.
 Yikes!

 But it seems to be working for the moment.
 Those top level players are called Certificate Authorities, and all roads lead to them.